mattmc3/neovim-cheatsheet/README.md

 # Neovim Cheat Sheet

-A modern take on the excellent [viemu cheat sheet][viemu-cheat-sheet].
+A modern and customizable take on the excellent [viemu cheat sheet][viemu-cheat-sheet], supporting vanilla QWERTY as well as alternative keyboard layouts such as Colemak and Dvorak.

 ![Colemak Cheat Sheet][colemak-cheat-sheet-image]